How Core Income 7® Annuity works

 Access your money

-With our penalty-free withdrawal option, after the first contract year, up to 10% of the contract’s premium paid can be withdrawn each contract year, as long as the money is withdrawn after the contract anniversary following the most recent premium payment; maximum is cash surrender value.
+With our penalty-free withdrawal option, after the first contract year, up to 10% of the contract’s premium paid can be withdrawn each contract year; maximum is cash surrender value.

 Core Income 7 has a seven-year surrender charge period (8.5%, 8.0%, 7.0%, 6.0%, 5.0%, 4.0%, 3.0%, 0%).
 The surrender charge percentage will decrease 1/12 of 0.5% on each of the first 12 monthiversaries.
 On each subsequent monthiversary, the surrender charge will decrease by 1/12 of 1%.
 On day one of contract year 8, it will be zero.